Siena Cathedral of Santa Maria

-The historical hilltop city of Siena was established by Etruscans several centuries BC.
+The historical hilltop city of Siena was established by Etruscans for several centuries BC.
 The present name of the city – Saena Julia – was mentioned in Roman writings in the 1st century AD.

 Siena has preserved nearly intact medieval and Renaissance architecture up to this day and is one of the most interesting medieval cities in Europe.

-Concept of the world’s largest cathedral
+The concept of the world’s largest cathedral

-Symbol of the grand ambitions of Siennese is cathedral of the city – planned as the largest cathedral in the world.
+Symbol of the grand ambitions of Siennese is a cathedral of the city – planned as the largest cathedral in the world.

 Construction of the present cathedral